ClaudioSalvatoreArcidiacono/blog/index.md

 layout: home
 ---

-# Welcome

 Hi!
 I am Claudio.
-I am currently a Data Scientist at ING.
+I am a Data Scientist at ING Netherlands.

-I decided to start this blog to collect all of the presentations and articles I write and I share with my colleagues.
-I am very passionate about python, data science and engineering, so this is the kind of articles you can expect around here.
+I decided to start this blog to collect the presentations and articles I write and share with my colleagues.

+I am very passionate about python, data science, software engineering, so this is the kind of articles you can expect around here.